MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-grammar-design.md

 ### Support multiple attribute search

-Multiple attribute search is used for processing exploratory search quries that contains multiple attribute terms.
+Multiple attribute search is used for processing exploratory search queries that contains multiple attribute terms.
 For example, user may want to search for publications given a few fields of study and affiliations.

 We use the `<item repeat="1-INF" repeat-logprob="-1">` element to process queries that contains multiple attributes by continously matching remaining query terms using different search grammars.
 This allows us to process queries such as "papers about machine learning from microsoft"

 ### Support partial attribute search

-Partial attribute search is used for processing keyword based search quries.
+Partial attribute search is used for processing keyword based search queries.
 For example, user may search for a paper using terms from the paper's title or abstract.

-To enable partial attribute search for title and abstract, we create words arrays (i.e. Abstract.Words and Title.Words) to store indiviual words from title and abstract so they can be indexed.
+To enable partial attribute search for title and abstract, we create words arrays (i.e. Abstract.Words and Title.Words) to store individual words from title and abstract so they can be indexed.

 We use a `<item repeat="1-INF">` element to process keyword based queries using abstract and title words.

 :::code language="powershell" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_partial_attribute_search":::

 Notice that we have a heavier penalty `<item logprob="-3">` associated with title and abstract word search compared to other. (i.e. author and affiliation searches have a penalty of `<item logprob="-2">`).
 This is designed to demote title/abstract keyword searches if other searches have results.

 In addition to having heavier penalties, we also set a minimum word match count requirement for title and abstract words search.
 Title and abstract words may cover lots of common terms that can be matched a query.
-We introduce this requirement to create a highier quality bar for title and abstract words search results.
+We introduce this requirement to create a higher quality bar for title and abstract words search results.
 The following code ensures that the title and abstract words search is only valid if there are 3 or more words in the query that can be matched against the title/abstract words.

 :::code language="powershell" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_partial_attribute_search_constraints":::

 ### Support drop terms with penalties

 We can improve multiple attribute and partial attribute search by allowing drop/garbage terms in the query.
 For example, a user may want to search for the publication "A Review of Microsoft Academic Services for Science of Science Studies" by using the parts of the title the user recalls and enters the query "Microsoft Academic Services".
 Having drop terms support allows this type of queries to be searchable by partial title search.

 :::code language="powershell" source="samplePrivateLibraryData.linked.search.grammar.xml" id="snippet_allow_drop_terms_in_quries":::